 I felt her energy before she joined me at the counter with her dozens of teeny fish.
-Sweet little old Italian women.
+Sweet little old Italian woman.
 You can already picture her, right?
-Four foot nothing, standing solidly in sturdy practical black shoes, nude stockings, midcalf skirt, black coat, short curly hair and glasses that amplified her loving eyes that have clearly seen their share of babies born and relatives passing.
+Four foot nothing, standing solidly in sturdy, practical black shoes, nude stockings, mid-calf skirt, black coat, short curly hair, and glasses that amplified her loving eyes and have clearly seen their share of babies born and relatives passing.

 And just like that, I fell in love.